joshualevine/COMPSCI-590V-Final-Project/README.md

 # COMPSCI 590V Final Project

-This is our final project for UMass Amherst's CS 590V Data Visualization and Analysis class.
+This is our final project for UMass Amherst's COMPSCI 590V Data Visualization and Analysis class.

 ## Getting Started